What Does Hypnosis Mean? Does It Work & What It Feels Like

 Most people describe hypnosis as:

-And here’s the part that surprises most people (thanks, TV): during hypnosis, you usually remain aware and you can choose to stop at any time.
+And here’s the part that surprises most people (thanks, Hollywood!): during hypnosis, you usually remain aware and you can choose to stop at any time.

 How does hypnosis work?